QuietKerb/Kerbs-Battleground-Earplugs/README.md

 ### If you want to change the hotkey or earplug volume:

-  - You will need autohotkey installed to run the script:
+  - You will need autohotkey installed to run/compile the script:
     - [ahk-install.exe](https://www.autohotkey.com/download/ahk-install.exe)

   - Copy the script from the source folder or clone/download the repo, instructions are in the script.